henrygd/bigger-picture/readme.md

 Demo: https://biggerpicture.henrygd.me

 High performance JavaScript lightbox gallery with a small footprint.
 Supports images, videos, iframes, and html with no plugins necessary.
-Under 10kB gzip vanilla / much smaller if using svelte.
+10kB gzip vanilla / much smaller if using svelte.

 Flexible enough to intergrate into custom layouts and easily customizable via CSS.